Athletics' Shea Langeliers join elite list of catchers with second 3-homer game

 Langeliers hit in the leadoff spot for the first time and cashed in quickly, homering off MacKenzie Gore to open the game.
 After a single and a groundout, Langeliers led off the fifth with another homer off Orlando Ribalta.

 Langeliers hit another leadoff homer in the seventh off Andry Lara, joining Johnny Bench, Gary Carter and Travis d’Arnaud as the only catchers to have two career three-homer games.
-Langeliers is the only catcher in major league history to have a three-homer game from the leadoff spot and has 22 on the season.
+Langeliers joins d'Arnaud as the only catchers in major league history to have a three-homer game from the leadoff spot and has 22 on the season.

+Langeliers also is third catcher in the last 120 years to have three homers and at least five hits in a game, joining Yasmani Grandal (2016), Victor Martinez (2004) and Walker Cooper (1949).

-The A's had a season-high 24 hits and lead 16-3 in the bottom of the eighth inning.
+The A's had a season-high 24 hits in the 16-7 win over Washington.

 AP MLB: https://apnews.com/MLB